pychuang/ll-api/doc/source/guide-participant.rst

 #.
 Run your client

 	#.
 The client you implement can use the train queries and historical clicks to learn
 	#.
-When a test period starts, download test queries and submit your test runs.
-Again, the test period will last for several weeks but there is no need (nor the possibility) to update runs.
+When a testing period starts, download test queries and submit your test runs.
+Again, the testing period will last for several weeks but there is no need (nor the possibility) to update runs.

 #.
 If you take part in CLEF